Final Paper Guidelines

 The Major Research Paper is an exercise in writing the equivalent of a publishable article.
 Therefore, it is to be 35-50 (and not exceeding 50!) pages in length, including foot/end notes, acknowledgments, bibliography, and list of illustrations.
 The paper should demonstrate the student¹s ability to undertake original research and should take the format of an article to be submitted for publication.
 It is normally expected that the MRP will develop from research or a paper submitted for a course within the M.A.
 Program in Art History, and could include work developing from an internship.

 All MRPs must be based on a meaningful and manageable question or set of questions.
 Students are encouraged to informally discuss their ideas with individual faculty members.
 When a student determines a topic that she/he would like to pursue for a MRP, she/he must present the proposal to the Director of the Graduate Program for discussion, decide on an appropriate supervisor, and set up a committee.
-The MRP proposal (including Ethics forms) is normally submitted by the end of the 2nd (Winter) term of study.
+The MRP proposal (including Ethics forms) is normally submitted by the beginning of the 3rd (Summer) term of study.

 The committee for the MRP will consist of two suitable members of the Graduate Faculty; the supervisor must be a member of the Art History Graduate Faculty.
 A draft of the MRP must be submitted to your supervisor by the end of 4th (Fall) term in order to ensure convocation in June.
 It is the role of the supervisor and reader to guide the student in researching the chosen topic and in preparing the text in suitable form.
 The MRP must be approved by the committee, and the Graduate Program Director, but does not involve a formal oral defense.
 A copy of the MRP is to be deposited with the Art History Graduate Program office.